mikedemarais/rainbow-token-list/README.md

  *
  * Parses various pieces of data (contract lists, local property overrides, data
  * sources, etc.) and returns the Token List.
+ *
+ * The parser, and therefore also this function, rely on Git.
+We use
+ * isometric-git to avoid needing the Git binary.
  */
 async function build(): Token[] {}
 /**